 The Michigan Trail Riders Association (MTRA) and its 3,500 members help maintain the trail through organized work bees.
 They sponsor six rides each season that go from coast to coast.
 The group also has the latest and most detailed maps of the trail.

-Overall, Shore-to-Shore Trail is the 1st most popular horseback riding trail of all 12 horseback riding in Michigan.
+Overall, Shore-to-Shore Trail is the 1st most popular horse trail of all 12 horseback rides in Michigan.